-On 20th March 2019 Mr. Gary Stubley, Managing Director of Bear Machines West Africa Ltd. and Mr. Amason Kingi, the Governor of Kilifi County signed a Memorandum of Understanding to develop cocoa farming in Kilifi County.
-Governor Amason Kingi said the the 100% organic cocoa farming project using Bio-Plant and Pro-Plant, 100% organic, liquid bio-fertilisers would transform the livelihoods of local farmers.
+On 20th March 2019 Mr. Gary Stubley, Managing Director of Bear Machines West Africa Ltd., and Mr. Amason Kingi, the Governor of Kilifi County signed a Memorandum of Understanding to develop cocoa farming in Kilifi County.
+Governor Amason Kingi said the 100% organic cocoa farming project using Bio-Plant and Pro-Plant, 100% organic, liquid bio-fertilisers would transform the livelihoods of local farmers.
 The project is dubbed “Cocoa for New and Sustainable Livelihoods (Consul)”.
 Click here for further information.

-The Kilimo Sasa Fund (KSF) was on Thursday given green light to re-generate (climate smart) sustainable agriculture and organic cocoa farming in the County under the project name: Cocoa for New and Sustainable Livelihoods (CONSUL).
+Busia County is among the first cocoa regions in the world to grow exclusively 100% organic cocoa.
+The Kilimo Sasa Fund (KSF) was on Thursday given the green light to re-generate (climate-smart) sustainable agriculture and organic cocoa farming in Busia County under the project name: Cocoa for New and Sustainable Livelihoods (CONSUL).

 Busia joins Kilifi County, the only other region in the country, where the Fund has been undertaken but on a pilot basis.
+(See Section 3. below.)

-Busia Governor Mr. Sospeter Ojaamong signed the Memorandum of Understanding with the Fund to introduce the crop and bio-organic farming in the county.
+Busia Governor Mr. Sospeter Ojaamong signed the Memorandum of Understanding with the Fund to introduce 100% organic cocoa farming and bio-organic farming in the county.

 KSF’s Board of Trustees chairman Mr. Gary Roy Stubley signed on behalf of the Fund.
 He was witnessed by Director Levi Byamukama while the Chief Officer for Agriculture Ruth Mukhongo was the Governor’s witness.